Non-Hodgkin Lymphoma: The Basics

 Types of NHL

 There are more than 60 different types of NHL.
 The major types of NHL are B-cell, T-cell, and NK-cell lymphomas.
-Your provider will also describe your NHL as aggressive (faster-growing) or indolent (slow-growing).
+Your provider will also describe your NHL as aggressive (fast-growing) or indolent (slow-growing).
 Each type has both aggressive and indolent subtypes.

 - B-cell NHL makes up more than 85% of all NHL cases.